Bowman's Bus Services

 Bowman's Bus Services was an Australian bus company in Adelaide.

 History

-In April 1935, David Bowman commenced operating a weekly bus service from Hope Valley to the Adelaide city centre via Peserverance Road.
+In April 1935, David Bowman commenced operating a weekly bus service from Hope Valley to the Adelaide central business district via Peserverance Road.
 The service quickly expanded to become twice daily.
 From circa 1937, a second service commenced from Tea Tree Gully to One Tree Hill.

 A second service from Tea Tree Gully to Adelaide via North East Road later commenced.
 Following David Bowman's passing in 1967, it passed to his sons, Jack and Milton.

 By the early 1970s, Bowman's had expanded to operate nine routes: